Design Museum of Barcelona

-The Design Museum of Barcelona (Museu del Disseny de Barcelona) is a center of Barcelona's Institute of Culture.
-It aims to promote a better understanding and effective use of the design world, functioning as both a museum and a laboratory.
-The museum focuses on four design disciplines: space design, product design, information design, and fashion.
+The Design Museum of Barcelona (Museu del Disseny de Barcelona) is a center for Barcelona's Institute of Culture, which works to promote better understanding and good use of the design world, acting as a museum and laboratory.
+It focuses on 4 branches of design disciplines: space design, product design, information design and fashion.

-The museum is the result of the merger of several previously existing museums, including the Museu de les Arts Decoratives, the Museu Tèxtil i d'Indumentària, and the Gabinet de les Arts Gràfiques collection.
-The opening of the new headquarters, located on Plaça de les Glòries next to Torre Agbar, took place gradually throughout 2014.
+The Museum is the result of the merging of several previous existing museums, such as the Museu de les Arts Decoratives, the Museu Tèxtil i d'Indumentària and the Gabinet de les Arts Gràfiques collection.
+The opening of the new headquarters, located on Plaça de les Glòries, next to Torre Agbar, was set gradually during 2014.

 History

-Barcelona is a city historically linked to design, with longstanding institutions such as the Foment de les Arts Decoratives.
-For this reason, the city of Barcelona proposed, earlier in the 2000s, the creation of a single center—an integrated space that would help the public understand design in a broader context.

-It was decided to build a unified space in Barcelona to house all collections and endowments related to the world of design.
-Oriol Bohigas was commissioned to design a building in Plaça de les Glòries for this purpose.

-Initially, it was to be named the Barcelona Design Museum.
-From 2008 to 2013, it was called Design Hub Barcelona, before being renamed again as the Museu del Disseny de Barcelona (Design Museum of Barcelona).
+Barcelona is a city historically linked to design, with old institutions such as the Foment de les Arts Decoratives.
+That is why the city of Barcelona was raised earlier in the decade of 2000 to create a single center, an integral space to allow the public to understand design in a broader consideration.
+It was decided to build a single unified space in Barcelona to house all collections and endowments related to the world of design.
+Oriol Bohigas commissioned the construction of a building in the Plaça de les Glòries for this purpose.
+It was originally going to be named Barcelona Design Museum, then from 2008 to 2013 it was named Design Hub Barcelona, but finally it was renamed again as Museu del Disseny de Barcelona (Design Museum of Barcelona).